At the beginnings of 2021 I attended an online art course, Fun with portraits, with the talented artist Sasha DeWitt.

 My daughter, looking at me making portraits, was so intrigued by the collage process that she wanted to do one too.

-So, after a careful study of one of her photos of her, I prepared an underdrawing where I mapped the different skin/hair tones, labelling them with numbers.
+So, after a careful study of one of her photos of her, I prepared an under-drawing where I mapped the different skin/hair tones, labelling them with numbers.
 Any number corresponded to a different coloured paper.
-She tore off the pieces of paper and then she glued them on the underdrawing.
+She tore off the pieces of paper and then she glued them on the under-drawing.

 Here is her self-portrait.
-She dit it!
+She did it!

 Let’s get social!